Japanese Knotweed is an invasive non-native plant (INNP) that has become a serious problem in some areas of the UK.

 On your neighbour’s property

-If you're concerned that Japanese Knotweed may be on your neighbour's land or private owned land and it may spread onto your property, we recommend you first try and speak to them to make them aware of what you have found, as they might not realise there’s an issue.
+If you're concerned that Japanese Knotweed may be on your neighbour's land or private owned land and it may spread onto your property, we recommend you first try to speak to them and make them aware of what you have found, as they might not realise there’s an issue.

-If your neighbouring property is owned by us please contact us as soon as possible and request to speak to our Housing or Property Team.
+If your neighbouring property is owned by us, contact us by calling 01482 300 300 and request to speak to our Housing or Property Team.

 On land around a railway